Millner

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Millner's approval levels have been slightly above the yearly average of 0, showing modest growth in recent years.
+Looking at development activity over the past five years, Millner's approval levels have been significantly below the yearly average of 1, showing a notable downturn in recent development.

 How many dwellings will be needed to accommodate future population growth?